 Samir eliminates one diamond because he isn’t happy with the hearts & arrows that he sees, but now he can’t decide on the two that are left in contention.
 The key differentiating factor for him comes down to the size (carat), and Samir seems keen on the larger (0.92ct) diamond.
-Unknown to the sales person, Samir has decisively settled on the larger diamond to himself.
+Unknown to the sales person, Samir has decisively settled on the larger diamond by himself.
 It has all his requirements on ‘cut’, and more specifically, it comes at a price he is comfortable with, it’s bigger than what he thought he could afford!

 However, one question nags him.
 Why is the larger diamond (that he prefers), cheaper than the smaller (equally well cut) diamond?
 This seems too good to be true?